 Large, profitable chemical corporations that sell dangerous products to the American consumer should be held accountable for the damage that their products cause.
 Most of the time, the only way to hold them accountable is by pursuing a civil lawsuit against the company.Experienced Paraquat Lawyer

-I’m Ed Smith, a Northern California Paraquat attorney.
-For nearly four decades, we have advocated on behalf of those who have been harmed by corporations that place profit over consumer health.
+For nearly four decades, we have advocated for those harmed by corporations that place profit over consumer health.
 It takes experience, skill, and financial resources to take on huge companies like the defendants in a Paraquat Parkinson's lawsuit.
 If you or a loved one has had significant exposure to the dangerous herbicide Paraquat and subsequently received a diagnosis of Parkinson’s disease, please contact our office promptly at (916) 921-6400 or (800) 404-5400 to receive compassionate, free, and friendly advice and to safeguard your legal rights.
 If you prefer, feel free to send your inquiry online.